 Set in a small bay surrounded by rocky outcrops, the beach isn’t large enough to truly spread out on, but it’s relatively quiet and hemmed in by charming little restaurants and bars that overlook the water.

 It’s just as well private beaches aren’t allowed on the Canary Islands, or this particular stretch would be reserved exclusively by guests of the luxurious Abama Resort.
 Playa la Abama may be a little difficult to access, but it’s well and truly worth the effort.
 Leave your car in the resort’s parking area and take a walk past private villas to the staircase making its way down the face of the cliffs to the beach below.

 Sheltered by cliffs that protect banana plantations on one side and volcanic rock pools on the other, the golden sands of Playa la Abama are soft, inviting and almost spotless.
 Half of the beach is taken up by sun loungers and the other half is available for those who prefer to relax on the sand itself.
 There’s a bar and restaurant right beside the small beach, and just around the corner is a spectacular volcanic rock pool teeming with colourful fish and gently swaying anemones.

 The water is clear enough for you to see everything just by peering through the surface, while the water crashing against the black, uneven cliffs is a wild and breath-taking scene.
 Also, look out for the agile crabs that cling to the sides of the cliffs, and savour the perfection of this hidden beach before braving the staircase back up to the resort.

-Whether it is a family-friend beach you're seeking or a quiet romantic hideaway, beaches in Tenerife have something for everyone no matter when you visit... so what are you waiting for, book your Tenerife holiday now!
+Whether it is a family-friend beach you're seeking or a quiet romantic hideaway, beaches in Tenerife have something for everyone no matter when you visit... so what are you waiting for?
+Book cheap Tenerife holidays now at Teletext Holidays!